opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Updating-UNIX-Job-Details.md

 LSAM should report the status of the job when the job does or does not create a core file.

-- If the **Fail on Core Dump** switch is enabled ![Green Enabled     Switch](../../../Resources/Images/SM/Enabled-Switch.png "Green Enabled Switch") and a core dump [is]{.ul} produced, then the job status will return     a failed exit code.
+- If the **Fail on Core Dump** switch is enabled ![Green Enabled     Switch](../../../Resources/Images/SM/Enabled-Switch.png "Green Enabled Switch") and a core dump is produced, then the job status will return     a failed exit code.
-- If the **Fail on Core Dump** switch is enabled ![Green Enabled     Switch](../../../Resources/Images/SM/Enabled-Switch.png "Green Enabled Switch") and a core dump [is not]{.ul} produced, then the job succeeds     (assuming all other exit code processing is good).
+- If the **Fail on Core Dump** switch is enabled ![Green Enabled     Switch](../../../Resources/Images/SM/Enabled-Switch.png "Green Enabled Switch") and a core dump is not produced, then the job succeeds     (assuming all other exit code processing is good).

 :::note
 The final exit code processing has nothing to do with whether a core dump is produced or not.
 It simply is a final determination of whether the program produced an acceptable job status.